Most Gun-Friendly States in 2024

 #15 Alabama

-Alabama allows open carry for those over 19 years of age who are lawfully permitted to possess a firearm to carry without a CCW.
-However, those who wish to conceal their firearms must apply for the state’s CCW at their local sheriff’s department.
+Alabama, another Constitutional Carry state, allows concealed and open carry for residents over 19.
+Residents can still apply for the state’s CCW at their local sheriff’s department.
 With a minimal fee and state background check, anyone who has not committed prior offenses and has no history of mental illness may obtain the permit[50].
 Of course, the state also gives power to the issuing department to deny permits.

 Alabama honors 48 states’ permits, while residents can lawfully conceal and carry firearms to 32 other states with an Alabama CCW.
 Firearm purchases in Alabama are subject to the state’s standard sales tax, but firearm registration isn’t required.
 The state also protects[51] those lawfully protecting life or property from prosecution with stand-your-ground, castle doctrine, and no duty to retreat.